KnowledgeCanvas/knowledge/README.md

 Join our [Slack channel](https://join.slack.com/t/knowledgecanvas/shared_invite/zt-14df0e92b-fFXxyYwnaiQrVYOeBkR0mQ) to provide feedback, share ideas, and get support!

 # Description
 Knowledge Canvas is a meta-productivity tool meant to make learning and research easier and more organized ([screenshots](#screenshots)).
 With Knowledge Canvas, you can import almost any digital resource and use it to build your own personal `Knowledge Base`.
-This is accomplished by converting documents, websites, files, YouTube videos, and more, into what we call `Knowledge Sources`. `Knowledge Sources` are [polymorphic](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) structures that contain things like metadata, raw text, images, video, audio, events, timelines, and more.
-Knowledge sources are grouped into Projects, which are organized hierarchically and can be extended in any configuration the user prefers.
-Projects can also have their own timelines, topics, etc.

-[Apache Tika](https://tika.apache.org) is used to extract text from Knowledge Sources.
-Once text is extracted, users can feed it into their own Machine Learning pipeline for training and inference.
-Future versions will include support for custom parsers and integrations with Jupyter Notebook.
-We also plan to provide various ML pipelines for standard things like text summarization, document clustering, and more.

 Users can track their learning and research activity with event-driven logging and calendar support.
-This makes it easy to visualize where your time is spent while learning or researching, and which resources you rely on the most.
-This also makes finding recently-accessed or modified resources a piece of cake 🍰.
+This makes it easy to visualize where your time is spent while learning or researching.
+It also makes finding recently accessed or modified resources a piece of cake 🍰.

 Knowledge Canvas is built on Electron and Angular and is primarily written in TypeScript.
-It is intended to be Web3 capable and utilizes Open Graph standards.
-Knowledge Canvas also comes with 20 (!) light and dark user-selectable themes ([screenshots](#screenshots)) and uses [PrimeNG](https://www.primefaces.org/primeng/showcase/#/) design language and Angular components.

 # Security and Privacy
 The app relies exclusively on local storage and local processes.
-There are no servers involved (except a local Docker instance of Tika Server) and local documents never leave your computer.
+There are no servers involved (except an _optional_ local Docker instance of Tika Server) and local documents never leave your computer.
 Future versions may include opt-in reporting services to enhance functionality and improve support.

 # Documentation

+These are all works-in-progress (sorry)!
 - [Knowledge Canvas - Background and Inspiration](https://github.com/KnowledgeCanvas/knowledge-canvas/wiki)
 - [Development and Build Instructions](https://github.com/KnowledgeCanvas/knowledge-canvas/wiki/Development)
 - [Getting Started](https://github.com/KnowledgeCanvas/knowledge-canvas/wiki/Getting-Started)